The First 100 Days as an Enterprise Architect

 The Dragon1 open EA method has recognized and defined 7 Enterprise Architecture Benefits.
 These are:

-If you as an architect know about new and innovative technologies from the industries and you know about the strategy and business model of your organization, you can design a conceptual blueprint or total concept (=architecture) that guides innovation projects and supports decision-making.
-Therefore using the Dragon1 method for working with Enterprise Architecture will always add value to you and the business.
+If you as an architect know about new and innovative technologies from the industries and your organization's strategy and business model, you can design a conceptual blueprint or total concept (=architecture) that guides innovation projects and supports decision-making.
+Therefore, using the Dragon1 method to work with Enterprise Architecture will always add value to you and the business.

-As a stakeholder or manager you can require from the architects that they should be able to relate every document or visualization they have created, to the strategy map (and its objectives) and business model of a company.
-The strategy map and business model of the company are two important architectural products every architect should have as a starting point for all the other work that the architect is going to create.
+As a stakeholder or manager, you can require the architects to be able to relate every document or visualization they have created to the strategy map (and its objectives) and business model of a company.
+The company's strategy map and business model are two important architectural products every architect should have as a starting point for all the other work the architect will create.

 Read more about the 7 benefits of EA here